-Learning Goals Learning Outcomes 1.
-Understand the basic functionality and features of a 1.
+Learning Goals Learning Outcomes Understand the basic functionality and features of a microbit.
+Develop skills in creating a new project on the MakeCode for microbit platform.
+Gain familiarity with the Project Editor interface, including the Microbit Simulator, Toolbox, and Code Area.
+Acquire the ability to write simple code to display numbers, text, and icons on the microbit.
+Explore and experiment with different coding blocks to create interactive microbit programs.
 Identify the key features and functions of a microbit.
-2. Create a new project using the MakeCode for microbit website.
-2. Develop skills in creating a new project on the MakeCode for microbit platform.
-3. Understand and navigate the project editor including 3.
-Gain familiarity with the Project Editor interface, including the microbit simulator, toolbox, and code area. the Microbit Simulator, Toolbox, and Code Area.
-4. Write and modify code to display numbers and text on 4.
-Acquire the ability to write simple code to display the microbit's LED grid. numbers, text, and icons on the microbit.
-5. Program the microbit's buttons to display specific 5.
-Explore and experiment with different coding blocks to messages or icons. create interactive microbit programs.
+Create a new project using the MakeCode for microbit website.
+Understand and navigate the project editor including the microbit simulator, toolbox, and code area.
+Write and modify code to display numbers and text on the microbit's LED grid.
+Program the microbit's buttons to display specific messages or icons.